-2006: QT Interval Measurement" competition [11].
-A set of reference annotations (one beat per file) was published in [12], consisting in single-lead manual annotations for QRS onset and T wave end (based in lead II), done by four cardiologists and one biomedical engineer, and a median referee annotation (after outlier rejection).
-According to [12], in more than 15% of the records in PTBDB no T wave could be definitely recognized in lead II and in such case the referees were instructed to mark the T wave end as a group, at one of the leads where the T wave was better manifested.
+(one beat per file) was published in [12], consisting of SL manual annotations for QRS onset and T-wave end (based on lead II), done by four cardiologists and one biomedical engineer, and a median referee annotation (after outlier rejection).
+According to [12], in more than 15% of the records in PTBDB, no T wave could be definitely recognized in lead II, and, in such a case, the referees were instructed to mark the T-wave end as a group at one of the leads where the T wave was better manifested.

 The delineation system was validated over these three databases by comparing the automatic marks found with the provided referee marks.
 It should be remarked that not all beats are annotated, nor all waves and boundaries are given for each annotated beat.
-In CSEDB a total of 42 beats are partially annotated, including 32 complex QRS onsets and 26 ends and 27 T wave ends, with no T onsets.
-In OTDB more than 3600 annotated beats are provided, nevertheless, given marks also vary beat-to-beat.
-In PTBDB only the QRS onset and T wave end are available, in one beat per file and in 6 of those the first beat, not reliable for WT methods due to border effect, is annotated; thus only 542 beats can be considered.
+In CSEDB, a total of 42 beats are partially annotated, including 32 complex QRS onsets, and 26 ends and 27 T-wave ends, with no T onsets.
+In QTDB, more than 3600 annotated beats are provided; nevertheless, given marks also vary from beat to beat.
+In PTBDB, only the QRS onset and T-wave end are available, in one beat per file, and, in six of those, the first beat, which is not reliable for WT methods due to border effect, is annotated; thus, only 542 beats can be considered.

-In CSEDB and PTBDB databases 3 different VCG systems were considered: lead set F - defined by recorded orthogonal Frank leads (X, Y, Z); lead set M - defined by leads V5, aVF and V2, a subset of 3 mutually orthogonal leads out of the standard 12-lead system; lead set D - defined by the synthesised orthogonal leads (X,Y,Z) from the 12-lead system, by using the coefficients provided by the inverse Dower Matrix [7].
-These VCG systems were chosen because they are defined by well known leads, which are likely to be familiar to clinicians, but any other combination of 3 orthogonal leads could be used instead, and other transformations from 12 to 3 leads rather than Dower matrix can be considered.
-The ML over the systems F, M and D was compared with SL delineation over each of the 15 recorded leads.
-Additionally SL followed by the post processing decision rules (SLR) described in Subsection II-B was applied over 12 leads, and also over the 3 leads in each lead set (F, M and D), but with k = 0 (no protection rules at all).
+In CSEDB and PTBDB databases, three different VCG systems were considered: lead set F-defined by recorded orthogonal Frank leads (X,Y,Z); lead set M-defined by leads V5, aVF, and V2, a subset of three mutually orthogonal leads out of the standard 12-lead system; lead set D-defined by the synthesized orthogonal leads (X,Y,Z) from the 12-lead system, by using the coefficients provided by the inverse Dower matrix [7].
+These VCG systems were chosen because they are defined by well-known leads, which are likely to be familiar to clinicians, but any other combination of three orthogonal leads could be used instead, and other transformations from 12 to 3 leads rather than Dower matrix can be considered.
+The ML over the systems F, M, and D was compared with SL delineation over each of the 15 recorded leads.
+Additionally, SL followed by the postprocessing decision rules (SLR) described in Section II-B was applied over 12 leads, and also over the 3 leads in each lead set (F, M, and D), but with k = 0 (no protection rules at all).